 British singer Kate Bush has had a singular, if not unique, musical career.
 Her first album came out in 1978, and her most recent album was released last year to excellent reviews.
-Her career has spanned radical transformations in technology, the record industry, and how artists interact with the public.
+Her career has spanned radical transformations in technology, in the record industry, and in how artists interact with the public.
 But, as a long-time fan, I’m curious whether the reaction to her participation in the London Olympics closing ceremony marks the point where she might finally have to change her business model.

 Some background: Kate has only undertaken one major live tour, in the UK for one month in 1979.
 If anything, it was more of a theatrical production than a concert, and Kate was in charge of everything – choreography, musical arrangements, costumes, and staging.
 (An interesting side note to that tour is that she had to figure out how to sing into a microphone while dancing – and, using a coathanger and a lapel microphone, she built the first headset microphone that was ever used in a concert tour.)
 She has made a few one-off appearances on stage since then, but the tour was the last time she has performed an entire set of her own songs in public.
 What has discouraged her from touring since then, she has said, is the amount of work that she would have to put in to make the shows meet her own high standards.
 The last time she performed in public was a surprise appearance in 2002 with her mentor David Gilmour – and despite a very slow work pace (including a 12-year gap between record releases), Kate has a devoted and passionate fan base.